 And while I’m still a proponent of being unplugged (as is Heitner), I now view my kids’ (and my own) screen use in a more nuanced way.
 Screen use is not the black and white, evil versus good, proposition that it is often presented as in the sensational news pieces that fill our media feeds.

 Heitner’s work offers a refreshing perspective that relieves parental anxiety and offers simple parenting tips and easy-to-implement strategies to be a “tech positive” parent.

 Heitner is the founder of Raising Digital Natives.
-She earned her Ph.D. in Media/Technology and Society from Northwestern University, and has been working with communities, schools and companies across the United States and beyond.
-Devorah speaks to schools, organizations, and corporations, leads workshops, and consults with educators on their toughest concerns in teaching kids to use tech in a smart way.
+She earned her Ph.D. in Media/Technology and Society from Northwestern University and has been working with communities, schools, and companies across the United States and beyond.
+Devorah speaks to schools, organizations, and corporations lead workshops and consult with educators on their toughest concerns in teaching kids to use tech in a smart way.

 As Devorah describes:

 I’m here to take the fear out of this emotionally-charged topic and help you guide your kids towards empathy, kindness, and integrity.
 Getting this right sets kids up for a lifetime of success in a world where they are likely to find a job, meet their spouse, and build their reputations in interactive, digital communities.